 Macmillan cancer information and support service

-Our physical centres at Charing Cross and Hammersmith Hospitals are temporarily closed due to the Covid-19 pandemic, however we continue to offer a wide range of support both virtually and via telephone.
+Our physical centre at Charing Cross Hospital is temporarily closed due to the Covid-19 pandemic.
+Our Hammersmith Information Pod is now reopen, but operating variable staffed hours whilst we re-establish our physical service.
+We continue to offer a wide range of virtual and telephone support.

 The Macmillan information and support service at the Trust offers free, confidential support and information to those affected by cancer.